vsajip/sarge/docs/tutorial.rst

 ``SYSTEMROOT`` environment variable, things can break.
 With ``sarge``, it's assumed by default that anything you pass in ``env`` is *added* to the contents of ``os.environ``.
-This is almost always what you want -- after all, in a Posix shell, the environment is generally inherited with certain additions for a specific command invocation.
+This is almost always what you want -- after all, in a POSIX shell, the environment is generally inherited with certain additions for a specific command invocation.
 However, if you want to pass a complete environment rather than an augmented ``os.environ``, you can do this by passing ``replace_env=True`` in the keyword arguments.
 In that case, the